Which one would we choose?

 Electric Teeth Verdict:

-The Pro 6000 was for a long time one of if not the best electric toothbrushes on the market, if you desired or needed all the features.
+The Pro 6000 was for a long time one of the best electric toothbrushes on the market.

 A range change in 2016 meant that the new Genius brushes challenged this title.

-The Pro 6000 still puts up a good fight, but the 8000 takes the top spot.
+The Pro 6000 still puts up a good fight, but the Genius 8000 takes the top spot.